SummerSlam (1988): Background

 The inaugural SummerSlam was held at Madison Square Garden in New York City, New York.

-In the late 1980s, the World Wrestling Federation's main competition in the professional wrestling industry was from the National Wrestling Alliance's (NWA) Jim Crockett Promotions.
-WWF Chairman Vince McMahon countered Jim Crockett's successful Starrcade pay-per-view (PPV), which began airing in 1983, by creating WrestleMania.
-After WrestleMania III in March 1987, the most successful professional wrestling pay-per-view event in history, McMahon created Survivor Series, which aired the same day as Starrcade in November 1987.
-After defeating Crockett in the ratings war, McMahon created the Royal Rumble, an event airing for free on the USA Network in January 1988, on the same night as the Crockett-produced PPV, Bunkhouse Stampede.
+In the late 1980s, the World Wrestling Federation's (WWF, now WWE) main competition in the professional wrestling industry was from the National Wrestling Alliance's (NWA) Jim Crockett Promotions.
+WWF Chairman Vince McMahon countered Jim Crockett's successful Starrcade pay-per-view (PPV), which began airing in 1983, by creating WrestleMania in 1985.
+After WrestleMania III in March 1987, the most successful professional wrestling pay-per-view event in history at the time, McMahon created Survivor Series, which aired the same day as Starrcade in November 1987.
+After defeating Crockett in the ratings war, McMahon created the Royal Rumble, a free television special on the USA Network in January 1988, on the same night as the Crockett-produced PPV, Bunkhouse Stampede.
 The event set a ratings record for the network with eight million households tuning in to watch the event.
 In retaliation, Crockett created the Clash of the Champions I event, which aired simultaneously with WrestleMania IV.
-WrestleMania IV garnered higher ratings, and not long after, Crockett filed for bankruptcy and sold his company to Ted Turner, who rebranded it as World Championship Wrestling (WCW).
+The latter garnered higher ratings, and not long after, Crockett filed for bankruptcy and sold his company to Ted Turner, who rebranded it as World Championship Wrestling (WCW).

 As the WWF continued to replace its closed-circuit programming with pay-per-view programming, McMahon added more pay-per-views to the lineup to capitalize on the success of his previous events.
 In addition to WrestleMania in March, Royal Rumble in January, and Survivor Series in November, McMahon created an event for August, which he named SummerSlam.
-It was scheduled to be held on August 29, 1988, at Madison Square Garden in New York City, New York.
+It was scheduled to be held on Monday, August 29, 1988, from Madison Square Garden in the New York City borough of Manhattan, New York.
 To keep the WWF from having a pay-per-view market monopoly, Turner began airing monthly WCW pay-per-views.
 As a result, both companies brought in hundreds of millions of dollars of revenue.